Licensed Clinical Social Worker. Trauma informed treatment. Forensic biopsychosocial assessments. Therapy, consultation, and clinical supervision.

 The Body and Trauma

-Through my own personal as well as professional experiences, I’ve developed an appreciation for the intimate relationship between thoughts, feelings, behaviors, body, and spirit.
+Over time, I’ve developed an appreciation for the intimate relationship between emotional experience, thoughts, feelings, behaviors, body, and spirit.

-They’re all different ways “in” to get at healing – they each have their own language and their own way of contributing to one’s mental health.
+They’re all different ways “in” to get at healing – they each have their own language and their own way of accessing the capacity to experience the change we desire.

 In addition, I’m certified and practice Problem Solving Treatment (PST), an evidence-based practice to treat depressive symptoms that focuses on learning the skills and practicing how to break down problems into “doable chunks”.